 How to Stay Safe During Summer Storms

 Heading out to the coast can be a great way to spend a relaxing summer day in Myrtle Beach, but things can quickly turn dangerous once the sky starts to cloud.
-Thunderstorms are most common during the summertime, especially in coastal areas like Myrtle Beach, and can result in strong winds and even lightning.
+Thunderstorms, one of the most common summer storms are especially prevalent in coastal areas like Myrtle Beach, and can result in strong winds and even lightning.
 In the US alone, an average of 400 people are struck by lightning each year, 10-15% of which die from their injuries.
 Not only does the ocean attract electricity, making the beach the second-most common area for fatal lightning strikes to occur, but the remoteness of the beach might prevent you from getting to safety in time.

 Don’t be disheartened, though.
 You can still head out for a day by the water while keeping you and your family safe, and as a family-owned security company in Myrtle Beach, we at Coggin Security strive to help people stay safe.
 We’ll show you what causes summer storms and what you can do to protect yourself.